๐Ÿ vdwulp.github.io

 value description

-1 Next iButton read succesfully, code array filled with identifying code
+1 Next iButton read successfully, code array filled with identifying code

 0 No more iButtons detected, code array is unchanged